ucsb-cs8-m17/ucsb-cs8-m17.github.io/_lab/lab00.md

 At the command prompt, type each of these commands.
 What you type is shown in bold.
 You should get back exactly the output shown, (except that the part in italics may be different&mdash;each user will have something different show up there.)

+NOTE: your prompt may not be exactly like the one shown here.
+Instead of `-bash-4.2$ `, you might have something like `[cgaucho@cstl-15 ~]$ `.
+The `cgaucho` here is your username, the `cstl-15` is where you are logged in, and the `~` is your current directory.
+Don't be distracted by this detail.

 <pre>-bash-4.2$ <strong>cd</strong>
 -bash-4.2$ <strong>pwd</strong>